arunkuruvila275/MySQLQueryAI-Backend/README.md

 - **Database Connection**: Connect to a MySQL database with provided credentials.
 - **Structure Fetching**: Retrieve and store the structure of all tables, including indexes.
+- **Relearn DB Schema**: Reinform OpenAI about the database structure.
 - **Natural Language Querying**: Convert natural language queries into efficient SQL queries using OpenAI API.
 - **Query Execution**: Execute generated SQL queries and return results.
 - **Query Explanation**: Explain SQL queries in natural language.